ABS - See Annual Benefits Statement.

 Benefits Letter - A comprehensive statement that TRS sends to recent retirees, which shows their monthly and annual retirement allowance amounts.
 It details the calculations used to compute their retirement allowance and includes other important information about their payment option, beneficiary designation(s), investment elections, and taxes.

-Bond Fund - One of the Passport Funds (TRS' investment choices).
-This fund invests primarily in a portfolio or portfolios of high-quality bonds that provide for participant transactions at market value.
-The objective is primarily to seek current income from a diversified portfolio of high-quality bonds.
+Bond Fund - Formerly one of the Passport Funds (TRS' investment choices); this fund became the Balanced Fund as of January 1, 2018.
+The Bond Fund invested primarily in portfolios of high-quality bonds that provide for participant transactions at market value.
+The objective was primarily to seek current income from a diversified portfolio of high-quality bonds.

 Certified Rate - The percentage of salary that Tier I and II members would need to contribute to the QPP to meet the minimum accumulation required for full benefits under Plan A (for Tier I) or Plan C (for Tier II).
 This rate varies based on factors such as age and credited prior service.